Killing of Heidi Hazell

-Heidi Hazell (24 September 1962 – 7 September 1989) was a German citizen, murdered by the Provisional Irish Republican Army (IRA).
-The investigation into the murder of the German citizen was reopened in March 2015.
-The German Federal Attorney may not regard the Good Friday Agreement as relevant in terms of reduced prison terms for IRA members.
-The murder of Hazell, a German citizen, took place in Germany and the country is not legally bound by the agreement between the United Kingdom and Ireland.
+Heidi Hazell (24 September 1962 – 7 September 1989) was a German citizen murdered by the Provisional Irish Republican Army (IRA).
+The investigation into her murder was reopened in March 2015.
+The victim's family and the German Federal Attorney have argued that the Good Friday Agreement, which imposes limitations on retrospective criminal proceedings being filed against paramilitaries who committed crimes during The Troubles, may not be binding.
+This argument is made on the basis that the Geneva Convention would supersede the Good Friday Agreement in a situation where a civilian non-combatant like Hazell was killed by a paramilitary, thereby demanding prosecution as a war crime.
+The murder of Hazell, a German citizen, also took place in Germany and the country is not legally bound by the agreement between the United Kingdom and Ireland.